dannymagnus/CI_MS3_MitsurukiFMS/README.md

 #### Libraries

 1. datetime - for date format validation and ensuring user input is not in the future.

-2. gspread - used to manipulate google sheets from the python client.
+### 3rd Party Libraries
+1. gspread - JUSTIFICATION:  As efforts to find a native python library to access, add, manipulate and remove data from googlesheets and to interact with the google API do not seem to exist I have chosen to use the gspread library for these functions.

 ## Features